Aaryan-khairnar/ARGUS/README.md

 **ARGUS** is a ROS-based autonomous robot designed to ensure habitat safety and operational reliability for future lunar missions.
 In environments lacking GPS and under hazardous conditions, ARGUS acts as a vigilant guardian, reducing human workload and enhancing astronaut safety.

-This project, developed for the Smart India Hackathon (SIH), is a prototype of an autonomous system capable of navigating a simulated lunar habitat, monitoring critical environmental parameters, and signaling alerts when anomalies are detected.
+This project, is a prototype of an autonomous system capable of navigating a simulated lunar habitat, monitoring critical environmental parameters, and signaling alerts when anomalies are detected.

 -----